 This scenario combines a conversion and climate change scenario for areas of secondary forest that overlap with areas potentially suitable for cacao under a climate change scenario (RCP6.0) in Sulawesi.
-Precipitation under this scenario is only projected to increase with around 10 mm/yr.
-Mean annual temperature is projected to increase by 1.1 deg C. The combination of rainfall and temperature changes with changes in tree cover as a result of the conversion of secondary forest to cacao leads to a mean increase in evapo-transpiration (water loss to the atmosphere) of 8.5 mm for the whole of Sulawesi.
+The combination of rainfall and temperature changes with changes in tree cover as a result of the conversion of secondary forest to cacao leads to a mean increase in evapo-transpiration (water loss to the atmosphere) of 8.5 mm for the whole of Sulawesi.
 However, in areas converted to cacao there is generally a decrease, leading to some areas experiencing less water in rivers, e.g. the Sungai Konaweha near Kendari and other areas experiencing significant increases in water, e.g. Sungai Karana in West Sulawesi.

-Since the potential for cacao under climate change on Sulawesi is very small (~ 5600 km2), relatively little secondary forest gets converted and impacts on water quality and soil erosion are small.
-Water pollution in this scenario is projected to increase on average by 0.07%, although some areas see increases of water pollution of up to 90% while some areas see decreases in pollution, due to more water availability overall and thus pollution dilution.
+Since the potential for cacao under climate change on Sulawesi is very small (\sim 5600 km2), relatively little secondary forest gets converted and impacts on water quality and soil erosion are small.
+Water pollution in this scenario is projected to increase on average by 0.07%, although some areas see increases of water pollution of up to 90% while some areas see decreases in pollution, due to more water availability overall and thus pollution.
 Soil erosion overall increases by around 0.02 mm/yr for the whole of Sulawesi but in converted areas, these increases can be as high as 54 mm/yr.